 Municipalities with Non-Discrimination Protections:

-The following municipalities protect people from discrimination in employment on the basis of their sexual orientation:
+The following municipalities protect people from discrimination in employment, housing, and public accommodations on the basis of their sexual orientation:

 - City of Whitestown